monir-code/Compiler-Construction-Lab-Tasks/Task_1/README.md

 The Solutions of the major tasks in Compiler construction Lab.
-The tasks were done under the supervision of Mr Mehedi Hasan Nahid (Lecturer, Dep`t of CSE, SUST).
+The tasks were done under the supervision of Md Mehedi Hasan Nahid (Lecturer, Dep`t of CSE, SUST).